fortinetsolutions/Azure-Templates/FortiGate/Azure Active-Active LoadBalancer HA-Ports/README.md

 #### Routing Configuration

-On the FortiGate, you will need to create a route to 168.63.129.16/32 out port2 with a gateway of the first IP of the transit subnet (in the diagram example 10.0.2.1).
+On the FortiGate, you will need a route to 168.63.129.16/32 out port2 with a gateway of the first IP of the transit subnet (in the diagram example 10.0.2.1).
 This will allow port2 to respond to probe requests from the internal load balancer probe.
-Note: You will also need to enable SSH on port2 since the probe is set to test TCP connection on port 22.
+Note: You also need SSH enabled on port2 since the probe is set to test TCP connection on port 22.

 In addition, you will need to add routes on the FortiGate to any "internal" subnets and VNETs, with the same gateway address as above.